Circle actions and geometric quantisation: Geometric quantisation

-In order to use flat sections as analogue for wave functions one is forced to work with delta functions with support over Bohr-Sommerfeld leaves, or deal with sheaves and higher order cohomology groups.
-Both approaches can be found in the literature\footnote{Rawnsley cites works of Simms, \'{S}niatycki and Keller in \cite{JHR}.}, but here only the sheaf approach is treated: as suggested by Kostant.
+Global flat sections are, then, absent generally, and if one insists on using flat sections as analogue for quantum states, they is forced to work with distributions with support over Bohr-Sommerfeld leaves (definition \ref{B-Sleaf}), or deal with sheaves and higher order cohomology groups.
+In this article, only the sheaf approach is treated: as suggested by Kostant.

-\begin{defi} Let $\mathcal{J}$ denotes the space of local sections $s$ of a prequantum line bundle $L$ such that $\nabla^{\omega}_X s=0$ for all vector fields $X$ of a polarisation $P$.
-The space $\mathcal{J}$ has the structure of a sheaf and it is called the sheaf of flat sections. \end{defi}
+\begin{defi} Let $\mathcal{J}$ denotes the sheaf of sections of a prequantum line bundle $L$ such that for each open set $V\subset M$ the set $\mathcal{J}(V)$ is the module, over the ring of complex-valued functions of $V$ which are constant along the leaves of a polarisation $P$, of sections of $L$ defined over $V$ satisfying $\nabla^{\omega}_X s=0$ for all vector fields $X$, defined over $V$, of $P$. $\mathcal{J}$ is called the sheaf of flat sections. \end{defi}